 - The headstone

-How Our Wrongful Death Lawyers in Atlanta Can Build and Manage Your Case
+How Our Lawyers Will Manage Your Case

-We Will Investigate Your Loved One’s Passing
+Investigate Your Loved One’s Passing

-- The accident report
+- The accident or police report

 - Your loved one’s medical treatment records

-- Your injury-related invoices and receipts
+- Their injury-related invoices and receipts

 - Photos of the accident scene